fabienp38/wttj_test/exercice1/README.md

 # Exercise 1 : Code & Unit tests

-The exercice purpose is to develop a script which returns as an output, the number of offers per profession category and by contract types from two csv files:
+The exercise purpose is to develop a script which returns as an output, the number of offers per profession category and by contract types from two csv files:

 1. *(INPUT)* The "technical-test-jobs.csv" file contains a list of few thousand job offers.